EXPLAINER-Why are Kaiser Permanente healthcare workers on strike?

 Unions across the United States, including in the media and automotive industries, have gone on strike for better working conditions and wages, with 2023 on track to become the busiest year for strikes since 2019.

-(Reporting by Leroy Leo and Bhanvi Satija in Bengaluru, and Ahmed Aboulenein in Washington D.C.; Editing by Shinjini Ganguli)
+(Reporting by Leroy Leo and Bhanvi Satija in Bengaluru, Ahmed Aboulenein in Washington, and Steve Gorman in Los Angeles; Editing by Shinjini Ganguli and Diane Craft)

 ((Leroy.Dsouza@thomsonreuters.com ; https://twitter.com/LeroyLeo7;))